Is Tax March The Next American Revolution? Citizens Push Donald Trump To Come Clean Or Risk Impeachment

 “It is time for Trump to start listening to voters in both parties, disclose his tax returns in accordance with tradition and the best interest of the American people, and come clean about any potential conflicts of interest.
 Donald Trump is the first president in more than 40 years to refuse to release his tax returns — a decision that deprives the American people of important information they need to evaluate their president’s interests, motivations, and possible conflicts,” said Noah Bookbinder, executive director of Citizens for Responsibility and Ethics in Washington.

-In an interview with Denverite, Samantha Montgomery, one of the organizers of the Tax March in Denver, said, “I do think that this march, specifically, will revitalize that anger in the conversation about transparency in the government, where Trump is getting his money, where it’s going to, and just what exactly is happening in our own nation,” she said.
+In an interview with Denverite, Samantha Montgomery, one of the organizers of the Tax March in Denver, said, “I do think that this march, specifically, will revitalize that anger in the conversation about transparency in the government, where Trump is getting his money, where it’s going to, and just what exactly is happening in our own nation.”

 Trump’s business holdings and conflicts of interests, if not made transparent, might result in his impeachment, says John Bonifaz, President of Free Speech For People.